TinaSaupe/tinasaupe.academicpage.github.io/_pages/cv.md

   * Project: BronzeAgeRake -  A fine-scale resolution of the social organisation in the Northern Levant and the Bronze Age Levantine-Egyptian Nexus
   * Supervisor: <a href="https://jakobssonlab.iob.uu.se/">Mattias Jakobsson</a>

-* February : Research Assistant
+* August 2018 - August 2022: PhD student
-  * GitHub University
+  * Workplace: University of Turku
-  * Duties included: Tagging issues
+  * Supervisor: <a href="https://jakobssonlab.iob.uu.se/">Mattias Jakobsson</a>

+* November 2017 - July 2018: Master student
+  * Workplace: Institute for Mummy Studies (Bolzano)
-  * Supervisor: Professor Git
+  * Supervisor: Valentina Coia

-* February : Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
+* March 2016 - September 2016: Bachelor student
+  * Workplace: Max Planck Institute for the Science of human history
-  * Supervisor: Professor Git
+  * Supervisor: <a href="https://www.stephanschiffels.de/">Stephan Schiffels<a/>

 Supervision
 ======